 What beliefs do animists share?

 Animism is an experience of reality rather than a belief.
-Because this experience is shared by many cultures across the globe and over millennia there is great diversity.
-One belief or opinion that may be shared in common is the idea that life itself is sacred and ought to be respected.
-Some animists revere ancestors of blood, land and/or spirit.
+Because this experience is shared by many cultures across the globe and over millennia there is great diversity in thought and praxis.
+One belief or opinion that seems to be shared by many is the idea that life itself ought to be respected.